workleap/wl-r2wc/README.md

 #### Create host APIs

-The host app needs an API to register and initialize the widgets. `buildWidgetsManager` function does this for you.
-To do that, create the [widgets.ts](/widgets/src/web-components/widgets.ts) file and call `buildWidgetsManager` to:
+The host app needs an API to register and initialize the widgets. `WidgetsManager` class  does this for you.
+To do that, create the [widgets.ts](/widgets/src/web-components/widgets.ts) file and create the `WidgetsManager` class to:

 - Register defined widget.
 Without having them registered, you cannot use them in the host app.
 - [optional] to pass `AppContextProvider`.